-Nonprofits are the experts in donor relations, right?
+By their very nature, nonprofit organizations are the experts in donor relations, right?
 Well, yes, of course!
-But one thing that we learned in our time in the nonprofit world is that there are as many answers to questions as there are people.
-Another thing that we've learned is that it's really valuable to hear others' perspectives.
-With that in mind, here's our answer to the question, "What is donor relations?".
+But if our time in the nonprofit world taught us anything, it's that there are as many answers to questions as there are people.
+And another thing we've learned is that it's really valuable to hear others' perspectives.
+So, with all that in mind, when it comes to something super important like donor relations, we figured we should do a li'l deep dive by sharing our answer to the question, "What is donor relations?".

 What is donor relations?

-Donor relations is all the efforts a nonprofit makes to acquire, retain, and engage with donors.
+Donor relations is all the efforts a nonprofit organization makes to acquire, retain, and engage with donors.
 It is personalized relationship-building, and so it is different for every organization and every donor.
-Successful donor relations efforts yield lasting relationships, thanks to happy donors who stick around.
+Successful donor relations efforts yield lasting, stronger relationships, thanks to happy donors who stick around.

 While donor relations is a highly personal process that requires a human touch, technology can still lend a helping hand.
 Great donor relations are focused on the individual donor, and that means keeping track of every detail, from their address to when their dog’s graduating from obedience school.
-A donor CRM can help with that, allowing every member of your team to document donor data and details with ease.
+A donor CRM or other donor management software can help with that, allowing every member of your fundraising team to document donor data and details with ease.
 Delightful!

 Donor stewardship is all the efforts a nonprofit makes to engage with a donor based on their giving.
-So, the process of donor stewardship doesn’t begin until after a supporter has made a donation.
+So, the process of donor stewardship doesn’t begin until after a supporter has become a first-time donor.
 Stewardship activities often focus on ensuring a gift is used as the donor intended.

-The stewardship process usually includes several key steps, such as sending a gift acknowledgment letter, confirming the donor’s expectations for the gift, and reporting back to the donor on the gift’s impact.
+A donor stewardship plan usually includes several key steps, such as sending a gift acknowledgment letter, confirming the donor’s expectations for the gift, and reporting back to the donor on the gift’s impact.
+To ensure you stay on track when it comes to your donor stewardship efforts, track every donor interaction, preference, and relationship with your donor management software.

 Donor relations and stewardship: what’s the difference?

-When you’re doing donor stewardship right, it’s a part of donor relations.
+Effective donor stewardship is a key stage in the donor cycle and an integral part of donor relations.
 Let us set the scene.
-You’re already connected to a lovely donor thanks to your amazing donor relations strategy.
+You’re already connected to a lovely potential donor, thanks to your amazing donor relations strategy.
+You schmoozed, you chatted, you told them all about your new capital campaign.
 Now, they’ve given you a generous gift!
-So, you begin the donor stewardship process, stewarding their gift by ensuring it goes to the right place and the donor feels satisfied with its use.
+So, you begin the donor stewardship process, stewarding their gift by ensuring it goes to the right place and the donor feels satisfied with its use.1

 Donor relationship key areas

-Nonprofits are built on a foundation of donor relationships, each one a little block of support that contributes to your mission.
-If you want to spread your nonprofit wings and soar like a beautiful butterfly (well, now we’re just mixing metaphors), you need to nurture every donor relationship, and that means knowing donor relations best practices.
+Nonprofits are built on a foundation of relationships with donors, each one a little block of support that contributes to your mission.
+If you want to spread your nonprofit wings and soar like a beautiful butterfly (well, now we’re just mixing metaphors), you need to nurture every donor relationship to create a positively positive experience, and that means knowing donor relations best practices.
 Let’s break down the donor management process to ensure a ⭐⭐⭐⭐⭐ donor experience for every supporter.

-You only have one chance to make a first impression, so this is a crucial area for every new donor relationship.
-Maybe it’s at a fundraising event or maybe it’s when you’re grabbing your daily espresso at the local coffee shop.
+You only have one chance to make a first impression, which makes that first meeting a crucial foundation for a strong donor relationship.
+Maybe it’s at a fundraising event, or maybe it’s when you’re grabbing your daily espresso at the local coffee shop.
 Either way, don’t waste the opportunity.
-Nail down your elevator pitch and preach the gospel of your cause.
+Nail down your elevator pitch, preach the gospel of your cause, and plant the seeds for a genuine relationship.
 Then, make a plan to follow up.

 Once your new buddy has made their first gift, send a prompt, personal, and enthusiastic thank you (we like to do it within 48 hours, but 24 is even better).
 Remember that donor appreciation is a long-term commitment, so thank every donor for every gift, no matter the size and no matter how often they give.

-Once you’ve expressed your gratitude, you want to confirm that this gift is going exactly where the donor wants it to go.
+You’ve expressed your gratitude; now, you want to confirm that this gift is going exactly where the donor wants it to go.
 No crossed wires or false expectations here—no sirree!
 Proper stewardship is essential to building trust, especially with a new donor.
-But by keeping it real with your donor communications in the long term, you’ll have a (generous) friend for life.
+At the same time, look to the future by building a long-term donor stewardship plan.
+Then, you’ll have a (generous) friend for life—and maybe a major donor.

 In addition to thanking donors through gift acknowledgment letters, many donors like to be recognized in other ways.
-Now, we’re not saying you need to erect a solid gold statue in front of your office (but we bet some folks would realllyyyy like that).
-By donor recognition, we just mean shouting folks out in your annual report or putting their name in your fundraising event program or even on social media.
+Now, we’re not saying you need to erect a solid gold statue in front of your office (but hey, you do you).
+By donor recognition, we mean everything from shouting folks out in your annual report to listing names in your fundraising event program to adding major donors to your donor wall.
+You can even just give 'em a little nod and wink across social media platforms.
 Here, it’s really about making the effort.

-A solid relationship is built on authenticity, so getting honest feedback from your donors is great for building relationships.
-Send a survey after your latest event or ask supporters to fill out a brief poll on social media about your communications.
-People like to share their opinions, so it will make them feel valued and included.
+A meaningful relationship with donors is built on authenticity, so getting honest donor feedback is great for building lasting relationships (and getting major donations).
+Send a donor survey after your latest event or ask supporters to fill out a brief poll on social media about their communication preferences.
+People like to share their opinions; it will make them feel valued and included.
 And, as a bonus, you get lots of juicy info for your donor database.

-Once a donor relationship is solid, you can’t just walk away and hope for recurring gifts for the next 150 years.
-(What?
-Zombies can give gifts, too!)
-No, you need to nurture that relationship, making a phone call to check in every few months, grabbing an annual coffee, and brainstorming unique ways to connect your donors (especially your major donors!) to your cause and keep them engaged.
+Once a donor relationship has a nice rhythm to it, you can’t just walk away and hope for recurring gifts for the next 150 years.
+(Zombies can give gifts, too!)
+No, you're in a long-term relationship, and you want to keep that emotional connection strong.
+Make a phone call to check in every few months, grab an annual milkshake at the soda fountain (we're feeling nostalgic), and brainstorm unique ways to connect your donors (especially your major donors!) to your cause and keep them engaged.
 All told, donor relations is similar to any sort of relations.
 It requires both people to be invested, to do their part, and to show up.

 The importance of donor relationship building

 As you can see, donor relationship building is a multifaceted, long-term commitment.
 Happily, it’s worth it!
 Because solid donor relationships lead to a solid nonprofit organization, doing a more-than-solid job at making the world a better place.
 How important is donor relationship building?
-Let us make a bulleted list of the ways …
+Let us list the ways …

 - Improve donor retention